WESTERN NEW MEXICO UNIVERSITY

 1. Tangible goods and non-professional services

-**3. Professional and consultant services (architects, engineers, land surveyors, and landscape architects) $500 and above - Formal sealed request for proposal process.
+**3. Professional and consultant services (such as architects, engineers, land surveyors, and landscape architects) $60,000 and above - Formal sealed request for proposal process.

 K. These procedures are not meant to inhibit the procurement of goods and services.
 They are intended to be used as a guideline for a legal, professional, and efficient purchase operations plan which protects the University.